 The film tells the life of a young female giraffe from the birth of her first baby to the delivery, 20 months later, of a second one.

 It is an opportunity to discover the everyday life of a giraffe in all its aspects between the two births: the moves, feeding, schedule, social organization, reproduction, vulnerability to predators, connection to the offspring, coexistence with other species, connection to the environment.

 An ancestral and authentic produce

-For a long time, cheese has been an ancestral and authentic produce, demanding a real savoir faire and a deep knowledge of pasture and cattle.
-Today however its production is largely industrialized, leading to a loss of taste.
+For a long time, cheese has been an ancestral and authentic produce, demanding a real savoir-faire and a deep knowledge of pasture and cattle.
+Today however its production is industrialized, leading to a loss of taste.

-From the Roquefort cellars to the Swiss mountain pastures, this film introduces us to die-hard farmers who hold this fine produce into their heart.
-These passionate people devote their time to protect local traditions and give us an insight on how they achieve the making of exceptional cheese.
+From the Roquefort cellars to the Swiss mountain pastures, this film introduces us to die-hard farmers who hold this fine produce in their hearts.
+These passionate people devote their time to protecting local traditions and give us an insight into how they achieve the making of exceptional cheese.

 Artisans in search of rare beans

-From Corsica and Provence to the Greek island of Ikaria and the eastern mountains of Kackar in Turkey, we meet passionate beekeepers extracting exceptional honeys with unique taste and texture.
+From Corsica and Provence to the Greek island of Ikaria and the eastern mountains of Kackar in Turkey, we meet passionate beekeepers extracting exceptional honey with unique taste and texture.